Bryony asked: I am an INTJ with an unhealthy Se function. Out of curiosity, is it possible to change this?

 But seriously, I used to trail behind my mother in fabric stores running both hands down either side of the aisle so that I could touch all of the fabrics.
 I still wander through stores wanting to touch interesting textures when I see them.

 In general, pay attention to how your environment is textured.
 What does the wind feel like?
 Is it hard and icy, or warm?
 Does rain seep down into your hair follicles when it hits you, or does it drizzle down your face?

 I don’t think there’s much more explanation I can give you for this specific piece of advice.
 It’s pretty self-explanatory.

 #7 If all else fails, get yourself an xSxP friend

 I’m not saying you need to make friends with somebody who’s a risk taker, extreme sports lover or Jackie Chan.
 However, if you want to develop your Se function, it helps to spend time interacting with people who use it as an upper function.

 There are all sorts of upper-Se users out there.
 Some of them like to take risks and pull stunts.
 Others really love to hug you.
 Others will constantly point out details in your physical environment that you wouldn’t normally notice.
 Still others will make you drop your books and come outside to play football with them.
 Some will bring art and imagery into every part of your life.
 Some will introduce you to dance.

 My ISFP room-mate is a very, very tactile person and expresses affection through physical touch.
-The same is true of my ESFP brother.
+The same is true of my ESFP sibling.
 Both of them are huggers.
 Both drag me outside to entertain some activity that is spontaneous and not part of my rigid schedule.
 Both are perpetually making noises with their mouths, humming, singing, burping etc.